kahunacohen/real-world-fp/README.md

 });
 ```

-Now, let's subclass this base class to write a CSV report.
+Now, let's extend this base class to write a CSV report.
 The subclass cares only about it's specialization, writing
 a CSV representation of the data:

 ```js